 The first stage of recovery is to allow the surgical site to heal.
 A vasectomy, using a scalpel, typically involves two cuts in the scrotum.
 Doctors may then use stitches to seal the area up.

 For vasectomies without a scalpel, doctors will operate through a small hole in the scrotum.
 This procedure may reduce recovery times and the risk of complications.

 With both procedures, it is essential to allow the wound to heal before having sex again.
-This should take less than 2 weeks, but it could last longer.
+This should take less than

 There can also be pain and swelling in the area that interferes with sex after the wounds heal.
 It is best to avoid sex until all these symptoms go away.
 Having sex before the healing process is complete can cause further injuries and delay recovery.

 It is possible to masturbate without putting pressure on the wounds.
 But ejaculating causes muscles in the area to contract, which can be painful and cause swelling.

 During this initial 3-month period after the procedure, the sperm count may still be high enough to cause pregnancy.
 Even after the wound heals, it is necessary to use protection during sex.
 This will prevent any remaining sperm from causing pregnancy.

 Doctors will perform a checkup 6–12 weeks after the vasectomy.
 They will assess whether the wound has recovered and organize a sperm count.
 It is best to wait until this checkup before having unprotected sex again.